flowing-wind/AutoLab/README.md

 ```
 Lab-Protocol/
 ├── .gitignore
-├── CryoSystem.py           # The physical model for the temperature simulation.
 ├── TemperatureController.py  # The main control logic (PID, scheduling).
 ├── TemperatureVisualizer.py  # The PyQt5 GUI application.
 ├── config.csv              # Configuration file for setpoints and stable times.
 ├── environment.yaml        # Conda environment dependencies.
 ├── GEMINI.md               # Project log and protocol for AI collaboration.
 ├── README.md               # This file.
+├── hardware_api/           # The Hardware Abstraction Layer.
+│   ├── __init__.py
+│   ├── base.py             # Defines the abstract interface for all bridges.
+│   ├── CryoSystem.py       # The physical model for the simulation.
+│   ├── simulated.py        # The bridge for the simulated hardware.
+│   └── visa.py             # A skeleton bridge for real VISA-based hardware.
 ├── log/                    # Directory for runtime log files (auto-generated).
 └── tests/
     └── test_controller.py  # Unit tests for the controller.